Mario Balotelli’s post-Man City career: ‘I want to slam him into a wall’

 The season all ended in tears for Brescia as they were relegated back to Serie B and left unable to renew Balotelli’s deal as a result.

-Are you watching, ‘Friends’?
-This was the first big reunion of the 2020s.
+This, not the return of Friends, was the first big reunion of the 2020s.

 The old AC Milan gang was back together as Balotelli linked up again with team-mate Kevin-Prince Boateng, head coach Cristian Brocchi, club owner Silvio Berlusconi and chairman Adriano Galliani.

 Balotelli went one better than his usual party trick in Serie B too, not just scoring on his debut but scoring with his first touch for the team.
-When he later returned from an injury, the now 30-year-old once again scored with his first touch after being subbed on against Salernitana.
+When he later returned from an injury, the then 30-year-old once again scored with his first touch after being subbed on against Salernitana.

+He saved the best till last, too, stealing the limelight from his old club City with an outrageous, seven-stepover, rabona goal on the final day of the season.
 He may not have fulfilled his potential, but the maverick marksman always found a way to entertain.